What is CBG?

 CBG and the alpha-2 adrenoceptor

-CBG is a potent agonist (activator) of alpha-2-adrenoceptor, which means it could potentially have utility as an anti-hypertensive, sedative, and analgesic.
+CBG is a potent agonist (activator) of alpha-2-adrenoceptor, which means CBG effects could potentially have utility as an anti-hypertensive, sedative, and analgesic.
 It could also play a potential role in improving impaired prefrontal cortex functioning, which is relevant for conditions such as ADHD, tic disorders, PTSD, and dementia.
 While all of this is exciting, it’s important to note that researchers’ understanding of this mechanism is still very limited, and CBG has not formally been tested for any of these conditions.

-All existing research on CBG is preliminary and based exclusively on animal models or lab studies done in test tubes.
+All existing research on CBG benefits is preliminary and based exclusively on animal models or lab studies done in test tubes.
 It is not yet clear to scientists exactly how CBG interacts with the three different types alpha-2 adrenoceptors, known as subtypes.
-As a consequence, the effectiveness of CBG for these conditions remains unknown.
+As a consequence, the effectiveness of the medical use of CBG for these conditions remains unknown.
 In addition, it is not known if CBG produces adverse effects related to the alpha-2 receptors such as changes in blood pressure, sedation, or interactions with other cardiovascular medications.

 How CBG works with TRP receptors